kedro-org/kedro/docs/source/visualisation/experiment_tracking.md

 ![](../meta/images/experiment-tracking_demo_small.gif)

-Enabling experiment tracking features on Kedro-Viz relies on:
+To enable the experiment tracking features of Kedro-Viz you need to:

 - [Setting up a session store to capture experiment metadata](#set-up-the-session-store),
 - [Experiment tracking datasets to let Kedro know what metrics should be tracked](#set-up-tracking-datasets),